 Hotel Standard for Egg Grading and Egg Storage

-The Grading of eggs is based on a number of factors.
-There are four grades of eggs which the cook and baker are concerned with AA, A, B and C. The age and handling of the gg are the primary determinants of quality.
-As an egg age, the white becomes thin and the air cell between the membrane and the shell enlarges.
+The Grading of eggs is based on several factors.
+There are four grades of eggs that the cook and baker are concerned with AA, A, B, and C. The age and handling of the gg are the primary determinants of quality.
+As an egg ages, the white becomes thin and the air cell between the membrane and the shell enlarges.
 The yolk membrane becomes thinner as the egg ages.
-This results in a yolk which spreads more and breaks easily.
+This results in a yolk that spreads more and breaks easily.